Ch 15.6 Mastering File Read and Write

 try (BufferedWriter bw = new BufferedWriter(new FileWriter("config.properties"))) {

-writeProps.store(bw, "Application Configuration"); // comment included
+writeProps.store(bw, "Application Configuration");

 }

-System.out.println("config.properties created");
+System.out.println("config.properties created.");

 // 2.
-Read config file
+Read the properties file

 Properties props = new Properties();